mk590901/Jetpack-Compose-ECG-Widget/README.md

-# Jetpack-Compose-ECG-Widget
-The repository contains the project https://github.com/mk590901/graph_widget: ported on Jetpack Compose the widget for visualization ECG.
+# Jetpack Compose ECG Widget

+## Introduction

+The presented project is an attempt to implement a widget for visualization of ECG using the Jetpack Compose extension for Android.